Condzi/hi/doc/notes.md

 ## Debug Tools

-    [ ] Frame Time Graph
+    [ ] Physics visualisation - shapes, AABBs, contacts, origin points [ ] Frame Time Graph
-    [ ] Menu with toggable flags, for example for debug view of collisions [ ] Menu with Entity information...?
+    [ ] Menu with toggable flags, for example for debug view of physics system [ ] Debug text rendering (at least maybe boxes around text?)
+    [ ] Render graph visualsation
+    [ ] Menu with Entity information...?
+    [ ] In-game logger / debug console (do we need commands if we have debug ui?)

 ## Entities & Systems